glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 Debian ships with a command-line tool `config-pin` which temporarily sets the function of each GPIO pin.
-It will change the function of a pin until the next reboot, but to change the function permanentl, you have to create a device tree overlay (yuck).
+It will change the function of a pin until the next reboot, but to change the function permanently, you have to create a device tree overlay (yuck).

 `config-pin` expects pins specified in `pX_YY` format (e.g., `p8_15` for